JoLeed/FluffySettings/README.md

 # FluffySettings – the softest way to handle your appsettings.json 🐇✨
 Appsettings.json of your app doesn't need to be so hard to access.
-Say goodbye to scary in-built appsettings.json file and welcom a lightweight, fast, and ridiculously easy-to-use NuGet package for managing configuration of your .NET applications.
+Say goodbye to scary in-built appsettings.json file and welcome a lightweight, fast, and ridiculously easy-to-use NuGet package for managing configuration of your .NET applications.
 With FluffySettings, your settings are always within reach – clean, simple, and ready to hop into action.

 ⚡ Fast – Zero fluff where it matters.
 Just pure speed and efficiency.
 🐰 Easy to Use – Load, access, and update settings with minimal code and maximum fluffiness.